£0.00

 Does wearing all black make you look slimmer than other monochrome colours?

-Yes, black typically creates the strongest slimming effect of all colours, as it absorbs the most light and creates the strongest shadow effect.
+Yes, black typically creates the strongest slimming effect of all colours, absorbing the most light and creating the strongest shadow effect.

 However, very dark navy, charcoal, and deep brown can be nearly as effective while offering more versatility and a softer appearance.